jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a month.
 It's too many!
 I know.

-1. Working on the multiband paper
+1. Working on the multiband paper (analysis of long signals in the SSB frame)
-1. Working on the inclination angle posterior feature for BAYESTAR
+1. Working on the inclination angle posterior feature and paper for BAYESTAR
 1. DMing a [D&D campaign](/val_celia) in the West Marches style with Lorenzo
-1. DMing [Call of Cthulhu](/_projects/CoC) at GSSI ("Dockside Dogs", october)
+1. DMing [Call of Cthulhu](/_projects/CoC) at GSSI ("Dockside Dogs", start of November)
 1. DMing a D&D campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/dnd/wa/frozen-sick#FrozenSick) with Padova people (november-december 2024)
-1. Training by trail running + aerial silks + free body calisthenics-like strength (also climbing cycling sometimes), and losing some body fat perhaps?
+1. Training by trail running + aerial silks + free body calisthenics-like strength (also climbing and cycling sometimes),
-   1. La Sirentina Trail on the 29th of September

 #### Will get to